-If there is a balance in the escrow fund on the date that the incentive agreement is executed by all parties, the City Attorney's Office will refund the balance.
-If all escrowed funds have been used and there are legal fees owed to outside legal counsel on the date that the incentive agreement is to be executed by all parties, the applicant must directly pay such costs to outside legal counsel prior to the City's execution of the agreement.
+If there is a balance in the escrow fund on the date that the incentive agreement is executed by all parties, the OED will refund the balance.
+If all escrowed funds have been used and there are legal fees owed to outside legal counsel on the date that the incentive agreement is to be executed by all parties, the applicant must directly pay such costs prior to the City's execution of the agreement.
 If the incentive agreement is not executed for any reason, the applicant must still pay the legal fees for outside legal counsel.
 In no event shall an applicant be obligated to pay an amount for the City's outside legal counsel that exceeds the greater of \$100,000 or 0.5% of the total incentive amount awarded.